jessicarush/python-notes/flask_socketio.md

 @socketio.on('connect', namespace='/test')
 def test_connect():
-    '''This function is called when there is a succesfull connection''' print('Server connected')
+    '''This function is called when there is a successful connection''' print('Server connected')
     emit('my_response', {'data': 'Server connected', 'count': 0})